 In an article entitled “The Wonder of the Word” by Marvin J. Rosenthal, he states, “[The Bible] answers the questions, ‘Why was I born?’
 ‘Why am I living?’ and ‘Is there life and hope beyond the grave?’”

-In an article in Parade Magazine, Marilyn vos Savant responded to a question that asked, “What is the reason we are here?”
+And, Marilyn vos Savant, in an article in Parade Magazine, responded to a question that asked, “What is the reason we are here?”
 Her response was as follows:

 I think it depends on your spiritual beliefs.
 If you have a religion, it provides the answer.
 But if you don’t believe in a god, the question contradicts your thinking.
 Having a reason implies having a purpose, which indicates an intelligent being for cognitive power, etc. with intent.
 That’s what people call a god.
 So if you don’t believe a god exists, you can’t believe reason exists.

 So, what do the Bible and Christian commentators have to say about why humans exist (i.e., the purpose of human life)?
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 Ecclesiastes 1:2 states, “’Vanity of vanities,’ says the Preacher; ‘Vanity of vanities, all is vanity.’”

 Most of the biblical book of Ecclesiastes reflects the writer’s belief in the futility or purposelessness of life.
 Because the writer is believed to have been Salomon, one of the wisest and wealthiest men to have ever lived, the ideas that are expressed are particularly noteworthy.
 If Solomon could not find purposefulness in life, how can those of us who are less gifted expect to find it?

 On page 254 of his book entitled Encyclopedia of Bible Difficulties, Gleason L. Archer offers the following comments: